Yeshiva Rabbi Chaim Berlin: Leadership

+In the late 1970s, a branch was opened in Jerusalem called Yeshiva Pachad Yitzchok (Fear of Isaac) "Pachad Yitzchok" being the title of Hutner's books.

+After Hutner's death, the New York yeshiva was headed by his disciple Aaron Schechter, and the Jerusalem branch was headed by his son-in-law, Yonason David, who also serves nominally as co-head of the New York branch.
+When Schechter died in 2023, the leadership of the yeshiva passed to his son-in-law, Shlomo Halioua.
+Halioua died on 27 October 2024, after leading the yeshiva for only a year and a half.
+The leadership then passed jointly to Halioua's son Yosef Halioua and son-in-law Tzvi Fink.

-The position of mashgiach ruchani (spiritual supervisor) has been held by (among others) Avigdor Miller, Shlomo Freifeld, Shlomo Carlebach, and Shimon Groner.
+The position of mashgiach ruchani (spiritual supervisor) has been held by (among others) Rabbis Avigdor Miller, Shlomo Freifeld, Shlomo Carlebach, Shimon Groner, and Mordechai Zelig Shechter (a son of Aaron).
+It has been vacant since the latter's passing in September 2023.

 Divisions

 Chaim Berlin consists of a preschool, a yeshiva ketana (elementary school), a mesivta (high school), a college-level beth midrash, and Kollel Gur Aryeh, its post-graduate kollel division.
 Total enrollment for all divisions approaches 2,000 students.
 The mesivta acts as a feeder school for the beth midrash.
+For a time, while located in Far Rockaway, the mesivta was headed by Shlomo Freifeld.

 The yeshiva maintains a summer location, Camp Morris, in Sullivan County, New York.
-The Yeshiva also runs a summer youth program with the name Chaim Day Camp.
+The Yeshiva also runs a summer youth program in Brooklyn with the name Chaim Day Camp.

 Notable alumni

 Notable alumni include many who served in rabbinic capacities throughout the world.